pointer-jen/CodeYou_DA_Jan_2025_Capstone/README.md

   ## Project Setup Instructions

-  - Python 3 is required.
+  - Python 3 is required (version 3.12.6 was used)
   - Jupyter Notebook needs to be installed to run "main.ipynb"
   - Clone the repo from github.
   - Setup a virtual environment and activate it.